eelkord/Credit_Risk_Analysis/README.md

 To complete this analysis, we use different Machine Learning techniques to train and evaluate the data with unbalanced classes.
 The dataset from the LendingClub has an unbalanced classification problem due to the number of good loans outweighing the amount of risky loans.
 In order balance out the classifications to allow for more meaningful predictions and improve the accuracy score, we needed to employ various Machine Learning algorithms to resample the data.
 These algorithms include RandomOverSampler, SMOTE, ClusterCentroids, SMOTEENN, BalancedRandomForestClassifier, and EasyEnsembleClassifier.

+## The BalancedRandomForestClassifier algorithm does the following:

+### An accuracy score for the model is calculated

+### A confusion matrix has been generated

+### An imbalanced classification report has been generated

+### The features are sorted in descending order by feature importance

+## The EasyEnsembleClassifier algorithm does the following:

+### An accuracy score of the model is calculated

+### A confusion matrix has been generated

+### An imbalanced classification report has been generated